 How to Save Your tax refund for retirement?

 It is stated in J.K.Lasser’s “1001 Deductions and Tax breaks 2017”, that “When you file your return and you are entitled to a refund you can direct that the Treasury send your money directly to the custodian or trustee of the IRA”.
 You can directly deposit your tax refund into two or different accounts to save your tax refund.

 The contribution limit may vary from person to person depending on their age.
 Hence, make sure which slot you fall into.

 Claiming process of Tax Refund:

 You can file a tax return claiming a tax deduction for a traditional IRA contribution before making the deposit.
 File the 8880 Form by entering all the retirement savings and transfer it to line 51 of your 1040 or line 34 if 1040A.

-There are various methods to help the Retirees Minimize their Tax Burden.
-There are Some Strategies include timing distributions, bunching income, bunching itemizable deductions, and doing retirement account conversions.
+There are various methods to help Retirees Minimize their Tax Burden.
+There are Some Strategies that include timing distributions, bunching income, bunching itemizable deductions, and doing retirement account conversions.